Chile

 Birthgap Retirement Indicator (BRI)

-By 2020, the Birthgap Retirement Indicator (BRI) in Chile reached 13.4%, marking a notable increase of 4.7 percentage points from 2019.
-Over the last five years, from 2016 to 2020, the BRI showed a rising trend, averaging 7.6%.
-When compared to the 1990s average of -114.0%, the indicator is higher by approximately 127.5 percentage points.
-Worldwide, Chile holds the lowest BRI score, ranking 35th out of 35 countries.
+Chile's Birthgap Retirement Indicator (BRI) reached 13.4% in 2020, marking an increase of 4.7 percentage points from the previous year.
+The indicator has shown an upward trend over the five years from 2016 to 2020, averaging 7.6%.
+When compared to the 1990s average of -114.0%, the current figure is approximately 127.5 percentage points higher.
+Notably, Chile holds the lowest BRI value globally, ranking 35th out of 35 countries.

 | Year | BRI | Year | BRI |